eecs394-s17/stroke_survivor_app/README.md

 * Firebase has a Unity SDK and has very good documentation. https://firebase.google.com/docs/database/unity/start

-* If you would like access to Stroke Survivor's firebase console, please email chankyuoh2018@u.northwestern.edu
+* If you would like access to Stroke Survivor's firebase console, please email chankyuoh2018@u.northwestern.edu with the email you would like access for

 ## Debugging on mobile
 https://www.assetstore.unity3d.com/en/#!/content/12047